cloudify-cosmo/cloudify-stage/README.md

 Changes in the source code shall be loaded to the development version of the application:
 - for changes in [app](./app) and [widgets](./widgets) directory you need to reload page to see your updates,
 - for changes in [backend](./backend) directory you don't need to reload page as backend server will automatically be restarted.

+### License

+First time you run Cloudify-Manager you would be asked about the license.
+  You can fine [the license here](https://github.com/cloudify-cosmo/cloudify-build-system/blob/master/pipelines-k8s/system-ui-tests/license/cfy-license.yaml).
+The access to the license is restricted.

 ## TypeScript support in IDEs